dj-wasabi/ansible-zabbix-agent/README.md

 * `zabbix_agent_package_state`: If Zabbix-agent needs to be present or latest.

+* `agent_interfaces`: A list that configured the interfaces you can use when configuring via API.

 ## Zabbix 3.0

 These variables are specific for Zabbix 3.0/